Category: Part Two

 • Interlude: Owls, Implements, and Roiling Clouds

-Leading the caravan means turning your eyes away from the market crowds.– Proverb common in the Province of Trade Charisa looked upward, her gaze flitting among the massive stalks of grass towering over her.
-Only days earlier, she, Kirian, and Shansa had stepped from the Room of Threefold Oath in Dornogor’s trial into what Shansa…
+Leading the caravan means turning your eyes away from the market crowds.– Proverb common in the Province of Trade Charisa looked upward, her gaze flitting among the massive stalks of Razor-Grass towering over her.
+Light filtered through the high canopy of interlocking blades, casting shifting, hypnotic patterns on the forest floor.
+A constant, chitinous rustle

 Read More